owings1/pytableaux/doc/introduction.rst

     - A web interface with a built-in server, which runs on any machine with Python installed.

-    - [coming soon] A CLI for evaluating arguments from the command line.
+    - [in progress] A CLI for evaluating arguments from the command line.

 To install natively: